WillMagnusson/toll/README.md

 ## Improvements that can be made in the react (typescript) solution

 - UI - the folder is named react because the ambition was to make a react app to present this data, but ran out of time.
+  I didnt want to ruin the commit history so I left the folder name unchanged.
 - Error handling for functions
 - Linting and formatting
 - Documentation and wording for date handling.
 Sometimes its hard to express